jdereg/json-io/README.md

                             // be output, even where they could have been omitted.
     PRETTY_PRINT            // Force nicely formatted JSON output
                             // (See http://jsoneditoronline.org for example format)
-    FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which is used to control
+    FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which is used to
-                            // which fields on a class are output.
-This allows you to
+                            // control which fields of a class are output.
-                            // reduce the fields that will be written for a given class.
     ENUM_PUBLIC_ONLY        // If set, indicates that private variables of ENUMs are not
                             // serialized.
     WRITE_LONGS_AS_STRINGS  // If set, longs are written in quotes (Javascript safe)